cloudyrock/eleventy-poc/content/pages/what-is-mongock.md

 ​
 **History**
-Mongock began it's journey as a fork from the unmantained MongoBee repository, providing a more reliable locking mechanism during migrations.
+Mongock began its journey as a fork from the unmantained MongoBee repository, providing a more reliable locking mechanism during migrations.
 We considered this enhancement to be critical given the importance of this core feature in Distributed Systems to provide a production-ready solution.

 We have then invested our time in supporting it's adoption and enhancing features since.
 We are now shaping the Mongock product to expand further its capabilities and features, enabling us to Migrate safely across any Database or REST APIs using our distributed locking mechanism.

-If you'd like to help us during this journey, please don't hesitate to contact us _here_!
+If you'd like to help us during this journey, please don't hesitate to [contact us](mailto:dev@cloudyrock.io)

  **Our Roadmap**

 🚀  ***Currently supported by Mongock***